 I’ve written two books on PHP code for Packt.
 I got offered to write the PHP7 book but had to turn it down due to time constraints.

-As far as writing any more books after this, unless I get hooked on some new technology, I plan on switching to writing fiction, my first love, before I even touched a computer.
+When I retire, I plan on switching to writing fiction, my first love, before I even touched a computer and disappearing from here.

 Free Software and Apps I’ve Developed